chibiboba/JS-202/My Notes/Lesson 4 Notes.md

   }
   ```

+- superscript tag `<sup>`
+  - `<sup>*</sup>`
+  - Vertically align the superscript using vertical-align
+- `text-indent`
+  - the **`text-indent`** CSS property sets the length of empty space (indentation) that is put before lines of text in a block.
+  - When the value is negative, such as `-0.7rem`, it causes the first line of the text to be pulled outside the left edge of the containing element.
+This can be useful in certain situations, such as when you want to hide the text off-screen while still making it accessible for screen readers and other assistive technologies.

 ## hints

 - If you load our completed solution in your browser and load yours in another tab, you can toggle back and forth (control-tab in most browsers) to see where the pages differ.
 This so-called **blink comparison** is useful when trying to replicate a design.
 We'll talk more about blink comparisons in a later lesson.